 - Should commercial banks ever be allowed to go bankrupt?

 Economics teaches you how to analyse and think logically.
-So, while it has obvious applications to business and working in the public sector, it is also a natural complement to Maths and Science subjects.
-It requires students to analyse data and manipulate diagrams so it is suited to students who can think in a logical, scientific manner.
+So, while it has obvious applications to business and working in the public sector, it is also a natural complement to maths and science subjects.
+It requires students to analyse data and manipulate diagrams so it is suited to students who can think in a logical and scientific manner.
 We encourage students to develop as independent learners and critical thinkers, skills essential for university and the world of work.
 Hence we make significant use of IT, group work, discussion, debate and research based activities in our lessons.